 Markus Ralser Professor, Dr, Mag. (*1980), Einstein Professor of Biochemistry, is a leading scientist in the field of cellular metabolism and high-throughput mass spectrometry.
 His laboratory focuses on dissecting the biochemical and evolutionary logic of metabolism.
 He has made significant contributions in understanding how cellular metabolism is controlled at the scale of the genome, and how cells reconfigure metabolism to survive stress situations.
 The Ralserlab is further known for its work in high throughput proteomics, a technological development driven by the need to understand metabolic networks in which hundreds of enzymes interact through interconverting an even higher number of metabolites.
 M Ralser is currently the head of Charité’s Institute of Biochemistry and a Senior Group leader at the Francis Crick Institute in London.
 With a PhD background in Neuroscience, Markus started his independent scientific career as a Junior group leader at the Max Planck Institute for Molecular Genetics.
 In 2011, he then moved to the Cambridge Centre for Systems Biology and the Department of Biochemistry, University of Cambridge, and later, the Francis Crick Institute.
 Markus Ralser is the recipient of several notable science awards which included two ERC grants (Starting grant, Synergy grant), the Wellcome Beit Prize, the BioMed Central Research Award, the Colworth Medal of the Biochemical Society, the Starling Medal of the Endocrinological Society, and most notably, the EMBO Gold Medal.
 He is an EMBO Member.

-Abstract submissions for the British Yeast Group 2021 meeting have been extended.
+Abstract submissions for the British Yeast Group 2021 meeting are now closed.

 Microbiology is pleased to provide the ‘Most Promising Science Prize’ to a scientific poster at the British Yeast Group meeting.
 The winner selected by members of the organising committee will win a cash prize and be featured on the Microbe Post.
 All posters displayed at BYG 2021 are automatically entered for the prize.